 After or instead of oil pulling you can use a tongue scraper to deeply cleanse your tongue from bacteria, helping reduce mucus and bad breath.
 This Ayurvedic tool is so simple, so inexpensive yet so effective.
 Simply scrape the tongue from the back to the front with this metal cleaner and rinse and repeat.

 It can be used first thing in the morning and/or after eating and brushing your teeth.
-It will keep your mouth fresh and stimulated, reducing any build up of food and enhancing your taste buds.
+It will keep your mouth fresh and stimulated, reducing any build-up of food and enhancing your taste buds.

-Afterwards, brush your teeth.
+Afterward, brush your teeth.

 4. Warm water with lemon